 - Are you planning to start your business alone?

-10. Are you ready?
+10. Are You Prepared?

 Many individuals dream of starting their own businesses but hesitate to take the leap.
 They may prefer the comfort of their current situation or believe they need a groundbreaking idea or flawless preparation.
 However, entrepreneurship doesn't demand a perfect pedigree or a high-level degree.
 There just isn’t an ideal moment to get started.